Couple Marries Just Days After Crocodile Ripped the Bride's Arm Off in a Horrific Attack

-Just days after she had her arm tore off in a gruesome crocodile attack, a woman from Africa found the strength to wed her sweetheart in a chapel in her hospital.
+Just days after she had her arm torn off in a gruesome crocodile attack, a woman from Africa found the strength to wed her sweetheart in a chapel in her hospital.

-Zanele Ndlovu and her then-fiance, Jamie Fox, were canoeing in the Zambezi river— the fourth-longest in Africa— on April 30 when an 8-foot-long crocodile came out from the water and attacked them.
+Zanele Ndlovu and her then-fiancé, Jamie Fox, were canoeing in the Zambezi river— the fourth-longest in Africa— on April 30 when an 8-foot-long crocodile came out from the water and attacked them.

 “The canoe started deflating and it all happened so fast.
 The crocodile bit me again and pulled me into the water,” Zanele, 25, told the Chronicle, a newspaper in Zimbabwe.
 “My husband was thrown out on the opposite side so the boat was between us.”

-The large animal attempted to drag Zanele deeper into the water, but Jamie grabbed hold of her an beat the animal with his bare fists in an attempt to save his love.
+The large animal attempted to drag Zanele deeper into the water, but Jamie grabbed hold of her and beat the animal with his bare fists in an attempt to save his love.

 “Jamie swam over to where I was struggling with the crocodile that was trying to pull me to the bottom of the river,” Zanele, a former national tennis player, recalled.
 “He grabbed my waist and with the other hand he rained blows on the crocodile.”